CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_Games_In_Java/whatIsAIGoodFor.md

 - Heuristics

-- Meta-heuristics like genetics algorithms, partical swarm optimization method and simulated annealing
+- Meta-heuristics like genetics algorithms, particle swarm optimization method and simulated annealing

-######Heuristics- enabling a person to discover or learn something for themselves
+###### Heuristics- enabling a person to discover or learn something for themselves

 ***

-##Robotics
+## Robotics

 - You want to move robots to explore Mars, for example